 Raking leaves in the fall, and selling Christmas Trees in December, generates sufficient funds to cover Troop expenses.
 In addition, Scouts can earn significant personal “escrow” funds.
 These funds can be used for Scouting-related expenses and equipment.

-Give your son a valuable gift by encouraging him to join Boy Scouting and Simsbury Boy Scouts Troop 174.
-The time you invest in him today will make a difference in the person he becomes tomorrow.
+Give your child a valuable gift by encouraging them to join Simsbury Scouts BSA Troop 174.
+The time you invest in them today will make a difference in the person they become tomorrow.